rogerbinns/apsw/doc/execution.rst

 Execution model
 ===============

-This section only matters if you give multiple SQL statements in one go to :meth:`Cursor.execute`.
+This section only matters if you give multiple SQL statements in one go to :exc:`Cursor.execute`.
 (Statements are seperated by semi-colons.)

 SQLite does execution in two steps.
 First a statement is prepared,